Online uproar as India seeks social media screening

 Facebook Inc said it would provide information about ads displayed on its platform for an audit, months after the social network admitted to overstating key ad metrics.

-NEW DELHI India has urged social network companies including Facebook, Twitter and Google to remove offensive material, unleashing a storm of criticism from Internet users complaining of censorship in the world's largest democracy.
+NEW DELHI India has urged social network companies including Facebook, Twitter and Google to remove offensive material, unleashing a storm of criticism from Internet users in the world's largest democracy complaining of censorship.

-Sibal denied he was promoting censorship but said some of the images and statements on social media risked fanning tensions in India, which has a long history of deadly religious violence.
-He said the firms had rebuffed earlier calls to take action.
+Sibal denied he was promoting censorship and said some of the images and statements on social media sites risked fanning tensions in India, which has a long history of deadly religious violence.

-Socially conservative India already censors some films and books considered obscene or likely to stoke religious conflict.

-The country of 1.2 billion people created new rules earlier this year obliging Internet companies to remove a range of objectionable content when requested to do so, a move criticized at the time by rights groups and social media companies.

 "We have to take care of the sensibilities of our people, we have to protect their sensibilities.
-Our cultural ethos is very important to us," Sibal said Tuesday, after showing reporters some images he said were taken from the Internet and would likely offend religious communities.
+Our cultural ethos is very important to us," Sibal told reporters on Tuesday.

-Sibal said his ministry was working on guidelines for action against companies which did not respond to the government's requests, but did not specify what action could be taken.
+Sibal said his ministry was working on guidelines for action against companies who did not respond to the government's requests, but did not specify what action could be taken.

 "We'll certainly evolve guidelines to ensure that such blasphemous material is not part of content on any platform."

-Despite the rules in place, India's Internet access is largely unrestricted, in contrast to tight controls in fellow Asian economic powerhouse China.
-But in line with many other governments around the world, India has become increasingly edgy about the power of social media.
+India's largely unrestricted Internet access stands in contrast to tight controls in fellow Asian economic powerhouse China.
+But in line with many other government's around the world, India has become increasingly edgy about the power of social media.

 "The idea of prescreening is impossible.
 How will they do it?...There is no technology currently that determines whether content is 'defamatory' or 'offensive'," India-based cyber security expert Vijay Mukhi told Reuters.